roytang/blog/content/replies/2016/04/d2avze4/index.md

 - Philippines
 ---

 This was for the Dacer-Corbito double murder case.
-He was cleared of it by the SC in 2011 so he was able to return home.\n\nHowever, I think it speaks a bit ill of him that he chose to evade the law until he was cleared.
+He was cleared of it by the SC in 2011 so he was able to return home.

+However, I think it speaks a bit ill of him that he chose to evade the law until he was cleared.
 (I guess some would say it's justifiable given our justice system, but as a lawmaker and police officer maybe he should be one of the first to abide by the rules)